Understanding Prime Minister Narendra Modi as..PM (Product Manager)

 Last, but not the least – a great PM (product manager) has to have great vision – which is sometimes laughable and seem impossible by peers.

+A great product leader brings innovators together and inspires them to work towards a common cause.

 PM Narendra Modi happens to be one such product manager with great tech vision.
-His biggest contribution, in my opinion is UPI.
+His biggest contribution, in my opinion is bringing together some of the best fintech mind to launch UPI.

 UPI couldn’t have happened without his vision – and mind you, UPI is the single biggest product from India which speaks of scale, product thinking and has even inspired Google to recommend a similar system to US govt.